andriikushch/scales/README.md

 ✨ What It Does

 - Generates basic musical scales
-- Visualizes scales on a guitar fretboard
+- Visualizes scales on a guitar, bass or ukulele fretboard
 - Supports Major, Minor, and Pentatonic scales

 Example: